fau-masters-collected-works-cgarbin/regression-no-libraries/README.md

 - [The Elements of Statistical Learning, Hastie et al.](https://web.stanford.edu/~hastie/ISLRv2_website.pdf), second edition, section 3.4 Shrinkage Methods and section 4.4 Logistic Regression.
 - [An Introduction to Statistical Learning, James et al.](https://web.stanford.edu/~hastie/ISLRv2_website.pdf), second edition, section 6.2 Shrinkage Methods and section 4.3 Logistic Regression.

+## How the code is organized

+The code is organized in the following way:

+- Notebooks to demonstrate the different methods:
+  - [`ridge_regression.ipynb`](./ridge_regression.ipynb): The Jupyter notebook with the code to run the ridge regression experiments and display the results, including the graphs.
+  - [`elastic_net_regression.ipynb`](./elastic_net_regression.ipynb): The Jupyter notebook with the code to run the elastic net regression experiments and display the results, including the graphs.
+  - [`logistic_regression.ipynb`](./logistic_regression.ipynb): The Jupyter notebook with the code to run the logistic regression experiments and display the results, including the graphs.
+- Implementation of the algorithms:
+  - [`ridge.py`](./ridge.py): The code to calculate coefficients using ridge regression.
+  - [`elastic_net.py`](./elastic_net.py): The code to calculate coefficients using elastic net regression.
+  - [`logistic.py`](./logistic.py): The code to calculate coefficients using logistic regression.
+- Supporting file:
+  - [`utils.py`](./utils.py): Supporting functions, e.g. read a dataset from a CSV file, scale and center matrices, split matrices into folds, etc.
+  - `test`: The code to test the utility functions and the regression code.
+  - `data`: The datasets used in the experiments.

 ## Setting up the project

 - Install Python 3.6 or higher.